Aayiram Poi

 Aayiram Poi is a 1969 Indian Tamil-language comedy film, directed by Muktha Srinivasan and written by Cho.
 It is based on Cho's novel Yaaro Ivar Yaaro.
 The film stars Jaishankar, Vanisri, Cho and Manorama.
 It was released on 11 July 1969.

 Plot

 Chinna Durai dislikes his brother-in-law Kanagasabi, and stands in the way of a marriage arrangement for his daughter Malathy and Kanagasabi's son Ravi.
-The film deals with how Ravi's resourcefulness helps him in getting Malathi's hand in marriage.
+Both the boy and the girl are keen on marrying each other.
+The film deals with how Ravi's resourcefulness helps him get Malathi's hand in marriage.

 Production

 Aayiram Poi is the feature film debut of Neelu, previously a theatre actor.
 The film's title references the Tamil proverb, "Aayiram Poiyai Solliyaavadhu Oru Kalyanathai Pannu" (At least tell a thousand lies to make a marriage work).
 It is based on Yaaro Ivar Yaaro, a novel written by Cho and serialised in the magazine Kalki.

 Soundtrack

 Music was by V. Kumar and lyrics were written by Kannadasan.